truenas/middleware/docs/userguide/index.rst

 To add an extent, go to Services → ISCSI → Extents → Add Extent.
 In the example shown in Figure 11.7c, the device extent is using the *export* zvol that was previously created from the */mnt/volume1* volume.

-**NOTE:** in FreeNAS® versions prior to 8.3.1, if a physical disk was used instead of a zvol to create a device extent, a bug wiped the partition table on the disk, resulting in data loss.
+.. note:: in FreeNAS® versions prior to 8.3.1, if a physical disk was used instead of a zvol to create a device extent, a bug wiped the partition table on the disk, resulting in data loss.
 This bug was fixed in 8.3.1.

 Table 11.7b summarizes the settings that can be configured when creating an extent.
 Note that **file extent creation will fail if you do not append the name of the file to be created to the volume/dataset name.**

 **Figure 11.7c: Adding an iSCSI Extent**

 |Figure117c_png|